lamini-ai/lamini-examples/rag.md

 incorporate their internal knowledge base for more accurate responses without modifying the underlying model itself :smiley: :thumbsup:.

-In later sections, we will describe the RAG steps and input preparation in detail.
-But first, Here is a high level overview of the RAG process.
+Here is a high level overview of the RAG process.

 User Input:
 1. Prompt
-2. Internal knowledge base
+2. Internal knowledge base - files containing internal knowledge

 RAG Steps:
 1. :books: :mag: Retrieval - Scan the knowledge base to retrieve info relevant to the user prompt.
 Ex.